Seyviour/sdram-tang-nano-20k-os-example/README.md

 - [openFPGALoader](https://github.com/trabucayre/openFPGALoader) to flash the bitsream.

 To generate the bistream, kindly run `make sdram.fs` from the `src` directory.
 If you get LEDS 1-3 on after flashing the bitsream, then the SDRAM is likely working correctly :)

+# Using Docker

+To build using Docker, run `build_w_Docker.cmd` in a Command Prompt in Windows, or build_w_Docker.sh in macOS or Linux :)